smileshey/MNIST---CNN/README.md

 ### Roles

 - As always, one person should share their screen so the group can work together (everyone should work on their own notebook, too).
 If you don't usually share your screen, today is a good day to do so.
-- One person will present your group's best model to the class.
+- We should hear from each group member during the presentation.

 ### The dataset
 From Kaggle: